Illumina/paragraph/README.md

 events back to the original VCF file, genotype likelihoods, and also to get the genotypes of the individual breakpoints.

-In [doc/multiple-samples.md](doc/multiple-samples.md) we show an example how the pipeline can be run on multiple samples.
+In [doc/multiple-samples.md](doc/multiple-samples.md), we show how ParaGRAPH can be run on multiple samples with snakemake.

 ## <a name='SystemRequirements'></a>System Requirements